Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence to Consensus

 \end{definition} In this section, we establish necessary and sufficient conditions for convergence to consensus.
 In particular, we show that the probability of approaching consensus is either $0$ or $1$.

-Recall that $\bbeta$ is the vector (over the agents) of the ratio of declared opinion $1$ over time. \Cref{def::consensus} does not imply that any agent will always declare the same opinion, only that her ratio of declared opinions tends to $1$ or $0$.
+Recall that $\bbeta$ is the vector of agents' time-averaged declared opinions. \Cref{def::consensus} does not imply that any agent will always declare the same opinion, only that her ratio of declared opinions tends to $1$ or $0$.
 The former statement, in fact, is not true in our opinion dynamics setting.

 \begin{lemma} Any agent $i$ will almost surely declare infinitely many $0$'s and infinitely many $1$'s. \end{lemma}

 We remark that \Cref{lem::infinitely_many_declare} does not contradict the existence of consensus.
 Even if agent $i$ declares infinitely many $0$'s and $1$'s, if the ratio of the number of $0$'s declared is less than linear compared to the number of $1$'s declared, then $\beta_i(t) \to 0$.